akrenner/NOAA-LCI/Manual.md

 - casts: CTD stores up to 299 casts.
 If approaching 200 casts, download all data and clear CTD memory by clicking 'Init Log' button.
 DO NOT click this button until all data has been downloaded and confirmed to be adequate!!!
 - mode: MUST be 'profile'.
 Screenshot of Seaterm v1.59 ![Alt](/manual/SeaTerm.PNG "Seaterm")
+Document CTD time, date, and voltages in the FileMaker database (layout: CTDstatusLog).

 ### iPad
 FileMaker database: sync to iPad.
 Write-down last ctd-cast number.